peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 > What could go wrong, for example, if the set function of the array module would use a non-exclusive borrow type in the argument?

-This question should be reframed in a larger context: "What does my API guarantee ?".
+This refers to a larger question: "What does my API guarantee ?".
-For instance, ML references and arrays allow concurrent writes in a perfectly safe manner.
-In a more general concurrent context, many data-structures are designed to allow concurrent mutations, via mutexes for instance.
+ML references and arrays allow concurrent writes but are subject to data-races.

-However, if the API prevents concurrent mutations, this ensures that no data-races can happen on this data-structure.
-Data-races are often the source of subtle and hard-to-fix bugs.
+Data-races are the source of subtle and hard-to-fix bugs.

+One can prevent such issues dynamically with mutexes.
+Exclusive borrows aims to forbid concurrent mutations *statically*.
+The choice then falls on the API designer: a file handle is probably better checked statically.
+A distributed queue on the other hand would feature a `push` function taking a shared borrow precisely to allow concurrent writes.

-Exclusive borrow allows the author to choose if they want or not to provide such guarantee.
-This has been used with huge success in the Rust community to write safe and fast concurrent programs.
+While a full description of a concurrent story for Affe is out of scope of this paper, such concepts have been used with huge success in the Rust community to write safe and fast concurrent programs.

 # Reviewer C